Jun

 If you think you may be genetically predisposed to tooth decay, routine exams and cleanings give our team a chance to keep a careful eye on things and catch and treat any potential problems early.
 Your smile can stay healthy and beautiful with diligent care.
 Contact Ballston Dental Care today to set up your next appointment!

-Dr. David Matney is an experienced general dentist with over 24 years of practice, prioritizing his patients’ health while providing exceptional care in a friendly and relaxed environment.
-He holds a Bachelor of Arts in Economics from the University of North Carolina and a Doctor of Dental Surgery degree from Virginia Commonwealth University/Medical College of Virginia.
-Dr. Matney completed a residency and fellowship in general dentistry at the University of Connecticut.
-His international experience includes serving as a general dentist for Emirates Airline, treating a diverse range of patients.
-Dr. Matney is committed to staying updated on the latest dental advancements through continued education.
+Dr. David Matney is a seasoned general dentist with over 25 years of experience, dedicated to providing exceptional care focusing on patient health and comfort.
+He holds a Bachelor of Arts in Economics from the University of North Carolina, Chapel Hill, and graduated from the Virginia Commonwealth University/Medical College of Virginia School of Dentistry.
+Dr. Matney completed his residency and fellowship at the University of Connecticut.
+His international experience includes working as a general dentist for Emirates Airline, where he treated a diverse range of patients.
+Dr. Matney is committed to staying current with the latest dental advancements through extensive continuing education, ensuring expert and trustworthy care.